Mr. William M. Novotny

 Q: On how many occasions have you been retained as an expert?

-A: Since 1997 I have been retained for at least 28 litigation support assignments in which I have developed my opinions, and was prepared to offer my testimony.
-In the last four years I have been deposed on six occassions and testified at trial twice.
+A: Since 1997-2017 I have been retained for at least 29 litigation support assignments in which I was prepared to offer my testimony.

 Q: For what area(s) of expertise have you been retained as an expert?

-A: Generalist appraiser for large loss claims, some with multiple claimants.
-General areas of competency appreciating and depreciating properties such as 18th, 19th and 20th century furniture, glass, ceramics, metals, textiles, lighting, ethnic items (including Asian and Native American), records, books, collectibles, garden items, appliances, sporting goods, tools etc. Standard research methods answer most questions.
-I frequently consult with experts in fine art, jewelry, oriental rugs, sporting goods and collectibles, machinery and equipment, books etc.
+A: Typically retained as a generalist appraiser for large loss claims, some with multiple claimants.
+Specialist in large loss claims without inspection.
+General areas of competency are appreciating and depreciating properties such as antiques, furniture, glass, ceramics, metals, textiles, lighting, ethnic items (including Asian and Native American), records, books, collectibles, garden items, appliances, sporting goods, tools etc. When necessary will consult with experts in fine art, oriental rugs, sporting goods, collectibles, machinery and equipment, books, Asian and Native American objects etc.

 Q: In what percentage of your cases were you retained by the plaintiff?